-Students enrolled in Electromechanical Engineering Technology or Instrumentation and Control Engineering Technology may earn a major in Robotics.
-Students must have advisor approval and must complete 16 credit hours of the following courses in numerical sequence.
+Students enrolled in Electromechanical Engineering Technology may earn a major in Robotics.
+Students must have advisor approval and must complete 15 credit hours of the following courses in numerical sequence.
+These courses are offered upon sufficient enrollment.

-ETRO 210 Introduction to Robotics ETRO 211 Robotic Interfacing ETRO 212 Robotic Applications
+ETRO 210 Introduction to Robotics or ETEM 209 Robotics

+ETRO 211 Robotic Interfacing

+ETRO 212 Robotic Applications